thousands of young Scots

-Do you know a young Scot or group who goes the extra mile but never asks for any recognition or reward?
-Do you owe someone a thanks for their help and support.
+Do you know a young person or group who goes the extra mile but never asks for any recognition or reward?
+Do you owe someone a thanks for their help and support?
 Someone who has overcome difficult personal circumstances or risen to a challenge?
-We are calling on you to nominate an unsung young Scot who deserves this award.
+We are calling on you to nominate an unsung young person who deserves this award.

 Sponsored by Skills Development Scotland